jtunnicl/GRATE/nesi-project/README.md

 Also, the `ktot` array values were being calculated twice and the second calculation was removed (i.e. values from the first calculation were reused) as part of this change too.

+## Looking into optimisation routines

+Optimisation routines such as `regimeModel`, `findStable`:

+* Look into using Brent's method instead of bisection

+### Comparison of Brent's method vs bisection in `regimeModel`

+A test code was written to compare Brent's method from the GSL library to the bisection optimiser currently used in `regimeModel`.
+It gave over 3x speedup for this specific test case.
+This is probably an
+upper limit on the speedup we can expect since Brent's method uses inverse quadratic interpolation, so will work well on the quadratic test function.
+The bracketing method was also improved and this gain was included in the 3x speedup above.

+See the test code and results [here](https://github.com/chrisdjscott/compare-grate-opt).

+A bug needs to be fixed in GRATE before this is implemented and tested within GRATE.

 ## Merging changes (TODO)